atthecodeface/atcf_hardware_utils/Readme.md

 A simple example: at an input clock of 10ns (100MHz) and an output clock of 18ns (55MHz) and an input data with of 8 bits, the output data without double shift register is one output data valid every 54ns, rounded up to 60ns (in input clock periods); hence the output data width must be 48bits wide.
 If a double shift register were used then the output data bus need only be 24 bits wide

-The design thus permits a 4-bit input at 312.5MHz (3.2ns period) to transfer to a 125MHz domain (8ns period) (clk_out/clk_in periods of 2.5) with a shift register width of 4*3*ceil(8/3.2) or 32 bits; the output data can be 16 bits wide if a double shift register is used.

 ## Generic valid ack modules

 The standard approach of having data that is passed when it is valid and the receiver is ready is supported with this set of modules.
 Most are fully syncrhonous.